Big1533/sdl_android_guides/docs/App Services/Creating an App Service/index.md

 Handling app service subscribers is a two step process.
 First, you must register for notifications from the subscriber.
 Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a reponse with a relevant failure result code.

-#### Registering for Notifications
+#### Listening for Requests
-First, you will need to register for the notification of a `GetAppServiceDataRequest` being received by your application.
+First, you will need to register for updates for when a `GetAppServiceDataRequest` is received by your application.

 ##### Java
 ```java